department-of-veterans-affairs/va-forms-system-core/docs/how-to-guides/how-to-integrate-with-old-forms.md

 For more information on how to create non-schema pages in the schema-based forms library, see [Bypassing the Schemaform](https://department-of-veterans-affairs.github.io/veteran-facing-services-tools/forms/bypassing-schemaform).
 This guide will focus on how Formulate fits into the mix.

 # Create a new page
 Let's start with an example.
+The following would be a page in your existing schema-based form application.

 ```jsx
 // CustomPage.jsx